teaxyz/white-paper/white-paper.md

 Roughly 51.4% of the maximum token supply should be allocated to “Ecosystem & Governance”, which includes incentives for open-source projects to onboard and maintain their codebase as well as rewards for contributing to decentralized votes and consensus via the tea DAO.
 Tokens allocated to “Ecosystem & Governance” should be distributed as Proof of Contribution rewards, staking rewards, and other types of developer-centric incentives.

 Roughly 18.6% of the maximum token supply should be allocated to the “Protocol Development” to ensure the sustainability and continued evolution of the tea Protocol.
 Roughly 12.7% should be earmarked for “Early Supporters & Advisors”.
-Roughly 11.0% should be earmarked for a Private sale,  3.0% for a public sale, while the remaining 3.2% should be allocated to support marketplace liquidity once a token generation event occurs.
+Roughly 11.0% should be earmarked for a private sale,  3.0% for a public sale, while the remaining 3.2% should be allocated to support marketplace liquidity once a token generation event occurs.

 Detailed Tokenomics, including a comprehensive Token Distribution and Emissions schedule will be the subject of a dedicated paper.